qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   =====

   All normal use layer switching is by thumb buttons on the base layer, all temporary.
-  All layers can be set to be on persistently through the _FUN layer top row toggles.
+  All layers can be set to be on persistently through the _FUN layer top row toggles, except _FUN itself (XXX).
 A few rarely used layers can only be reached by _FUN layer toggle.
   From each layer one can go back to the base layer by pressing the upper/left most button.